VNKTSH00/CsNotes/AgileFundementals/Kanban.md

         - It understands the value of the insights that come from front line workers
         - Respecting workers and allowing them to openly voice their ideas and concerns has additional benefits
             1. It created the sense fo lighweight leadership
-            2. Gives employess the opportunity to master their craft
+            2. Gives employees the opportunity to master their craft
             3. Instills them a sense of purpose to understand and increase the value of their work

 Lean Principles